Environmental Product of Design (EPOD)

 EPOD 3100 (6) Studio 2: Intermediate Environmental Products of Design

-Introduces students to innovative emerging technologies and techniques in digital fabrication and design through a project-based studio environment.
-Students will be asked to develop design solutions that could be leveraged to benefit humanity through material investigations, cradle-to-cradle methodology, and more advanced methods in design optimization.
-Repeatable for up to 12 total credit hours.
+Introduces students to emerging technologies and techniques in digital fabrication and design through a project-based studio environment.
+Students will be asked to develop design solutions that benefit humanity through material investigations, cradle-to-cradle methodology, and more advanced methods in design optimization.

 Repeatable: Repeatable for up to 12.00 total credit hours.

 Requisites: Requires prerequisite course of EPOD 2100 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Restricted to majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).

 Recommended: Corequisite EPOD 3101.